 If you suffer from presbyopia your optician will recommend Varifocal lenses to correct your vision.
 Varifocal lenses are the perfect solution for helping you to see clearly at different distances; near, far and everything in between.
 Varifocal lenses offer sharp vision with just one pair of lenses, whether you’re driving, using your phone or reading.
 Sometimes known as progressive lenses, modern varifocal lenses allow you to experience maximum vision benefits suited to your lifestyle needs.

 Essilor invented the first varifocal lens in 1959 and we are the #1 lens manufacturer in the world.
 Our range of varifocal lenses ensures continuous and fluid vision across all 3 vision zones.
 We can offer specifically designed varifocal lenses to suit popular activities, including driving and using digital screens.

 Keeping up with your fast-paced lifestyle, Essilor varifocal lenses ensure comfortable vision at any distance.
 Using breakthrough technology, varifocal lenses from Essilor are easy to adapt to, whether you’re a first-time wearer or already have experience.

 Varifocal lenses are created with a gradual, changing power from the top to the bottom of the lens.
 This allows you to see across different vision zones, including near, far and in between.
 This is due to different parts of the lens being optimised for the various distances.

-Varifocal lenses are worn by those who require multiple corrections for refractive errors brought on by presbyopia.
+Varifocals are worn by those who require multiple vision corrections for refractive errors brought on by presbyopia.
 This is a natural, age-related condition that means it can become difficult to see things up close, and usually happens when you're around 40 years old and continues to progress.

-Varifocal lenses correct your vision so you can read text up close and see things clearly in the distance.
+Varifocal glasses correct your vision so you can read text up close and see things clearly in the distance.
 No more having to switch between your reading glasses and your distance spectacles.

 What is the difference between bifocal and varifocal lenses?